 Ph.D.
 Student: Although most applicants will have completed a year of teaching at Yale at the time of application, applications from students with less teaching experience will be accepted.
 Students must demonstrate successful teaching, have advanced to candidacy, and be in good academic standing.
 Finally, there must be evidence that serving as an Associate in Teaching (“AT”) will provide a meaningful experience that is specific to the student’s development as a teacher.

 Associates in Teaching positions are not only for advanced students.
 We encourage students to consider the AT program while in their teaching years because it provides excellent preparation for future teaching assignments.
 During a student’s teaching years, appointment as an AT will constitute a term of required teaching fellowship as specified in the student’s letter of admission.
-If the student has completed his or her teaching fellowship, the AT appointment will provide a stipend at the level of PTAI for that term.
+If the student has completed his or her teaching fellowship, the AT appointment will provide a stipend at the level of PTAI for that term, whether at the TF10 or TF20 level, depending on the rules of the student’s program.
 In either case, at the conclusion of the course, the notation “Associate in Teaching” and the title of the course will be recorded on the student’s transcript.

 Faculty: Ladder faculty members are eligible to teach courses with an AT.
 Faculty must provide evidence of success in teaching and working with teaching fellows.
 Visiting faculty members, regardless of rank, are not eligible to participate in the AT program.